UV Glue vs Epoxy for Clear Coating: Which Finishes Better?

 Epoxy clear coatings have been a popular choice in furniture finishing, bar tops, art resin pours, and protective industrial coatings.
 They are applied as a self-leveling liquid and cure over hours to a thick, glass-like surface.

-This is epoxy’s most significant limitation as a clear coating, especially for light-colored or white substrates and for outdoor applications.
-Standard epoxy resins undergo a photochemical reaction when exposed to UV radiation, causing the coating to develop a yellow or amber tint over time.
-This is not a failure of bond or adhesion — it is a chemical change in the polymer structure.
+The yellowing problem.
+This is epoxy’s most significant limitation as a clear coating, especially for light-colored substrates and outdoor applications.
+Standard epoxy resins undergo a photochemical reaction when exposed to UV radiation, causing the coating to develop a yellow or amber tint over time — a chemical change in the polymer structure, not a bond failure.
+UV-stable “non-yellowing” epoxy formulations slow this process with UV-absorbing additives, but even these will eventually show some yellowing with prolonged exposure, whereas properly formulated UV-cured coatings remain more stable over the long term.

 Comparing Performance in Specific Applications

-UV coating with UV stabilizers is the correct choice for outdoor surfaces exposed to sunlight.
-Epoxy coatings will yellow and eventually chalk on outdoor applications without ongoing maintenance.
+Outdoor signage and small decorative objects.
+UV coating with UV stabilizers is the correct choice for outdoor surfaces exposed to sunlight, since epoxy will yellow and eventually chalk without ongoing maintenance.
+For small decorative pieces and jewelry, UV adhesive cures quickly in small quantities, while epoxy suits pieces needing a thicker, glossy coat.

 The Clear Answer

+For thin, hard, and UV-stable clear coatings — particularly on surfaces exposed to light, or where long-term clarity is a priority — UV-curable coatings are the superior choice.
+For thick, self-leveling pours that create visual depth and are not exposed to prolonged direct sunlight, epoxy coatings remain the practical and popular option.
 In many professional applications, both are used in combination: epoxy for the body and depth of the coating, UV coating for the final protective top layer that provides scratch hardness and UV stability.

 Contact Our Team to explore Incure’s UV and coating product lines for your finishing application.